jodi106/AI_Testing_Simulator/Developer-Documentation/runnerTool_Developer_Documentation.md

       * **--speed:** enables setting the scenario speed as described in adjust_speed()
       * **--camera:** enables using the camera as described in set_camera_perspective()

     Using the cmd with above described arguments runner() crates a new subprocess, running the scenario_runner.py with the current .xosc file - with or without the output of the scenario_runnner.py script (user --debug argument).
 The subprocess will be terminated by defualt after 200 + 10 seconds or after user specified + 10 seconds via the --timeout argument.
 Thereby 10 seconds are added to account for the time it might take to switch and reload maps.
-The terminal output in case of scenario output does not include the extra 10 seconds.
+The terminal output, in case of scenario output does not include the extra 10 seconds.

     After all scenarios were run runner() calls the create_results_overview() method to display results.

 * create_results_overview():

     This method is used to create scenario success overview of all scenario results.
 To do so it loads the .json files in results dir that have been created by scenario_editor.py using the --json flag.
 For each scenario it retrieves the overall scenario success status and prints them to the console and stores them in the Log.
 If a scenario wasn't succesfull it will be written in red.
-Aterwards the function user_specific_results() is called.
+Afterwards the function user_specific_results() is called.

     Note, that create_results_overview() is initialy called by runner(), when this is the case "call" == true.
 This variable is used to avoid storing the same files multiple times as create_results_overview() can be called multiple times from the user_specific_results() method.
-In this case "call" == False.
+In this case, "call" == False.

 * user_specific_results():